lagbolt/library/TechServices.md

 This is my input to:

-   * The Frederick County Public Library 2023-2025 Three Year Plan, and
+   * The Frederick County Public Library (FCPL) 2023-2025 Three Year Plan, and
    * An effort in an unnamed Virginia public library to "update and reinvigorate Technical Services"

 It's a coincidence that these two things happened to drop at the same time.
 I'm able to address then both at the same time because my interest and focus in public libraries is in Technical Services, depending on where you draw the line.
 For example, I'll discuss the web site, and signage.